FAQ #1 – How long can cord blood be stored?

 Why are stem cells medically important?

 Stem cells are early stage cells which have the capability of differentiating into many different cell types.
 Stem cells have been used in the treatment of numerous diseases, including cancers and genetic disorders.
+Find out more about current treatment options using stem cells (here) and how they are being explored in clinical trials for future applications (here).

 How does cord blood stem cells compare to other sources of stem cells?